Livini-Perera/Livini-Perera/README.md

   <img src="Header.gif" alt="Header Image" style="width: 100%; height: 20%;" />
 </header>

-I'm a **Computer Science student** 🖥️ and a creative thinker who loves exploring new ideas and technologies.
+I'm a **Computer Science student** 🖥️ at the **University of South Wales**🎓 and a creative thinker who loves exploring new ideas and technologies.

 🌟 Here's a little more about me: